-The Board considers the very precise statement in its letter that at this point, no individual technical or scientific factor has been identified that would automatically eliminate Yucca Mountain from consideration a necessary condition for a discussion of site suitability to take place.
-But this threshold condition, by itself, is not necessarily sufficient for a definitive determination of site suitability.
+But first let me expand a bit on the comment I just made that at this point, no individual technical or scientific factor has been identified that would automatically eliminate Yucca Mountain from consideration.
+The Board considers this minimum threshold finding to be a necessary, but by itself not a sufficient, condition for a positive determination of site suitability.

 How can confidence in the DOE's performance estimates be increased?
-As noted in the Board's letter, the Board believes that a fundamental understanding of the potential behavior of a proposed repository system is very important.
+As noted in the Board's January letter report, the Board believes that a fundamental understanding of the potential behavior of a proposed repository system is very important.
 Therefore, if policy-makers decide to approve the Yucca Mountain site, the Board strongly recommends that, in addition to demonstrating regulatory compliance, the DOE continue a vigorous, well-integrated scientific investigation to increase its fundamental understanding of the potential behavior of the repository system.
 Increased understanding could show that components of the repository system perform better than or not as well as the DOE's performance assessment model now projects.
-In either case, making performance projections more realistic and characterizing the full range of uncertainty could increase confidence in the DOE's performance estimates.
+In either case, making performance projections more realistic and characterizing the full range of uncertainty could improve the DOE's performance estimates.